parshu213/ETL-project/README.md

 ## Load
 #### PostgreSQL
-  1. Created world happiness db in PostgreSQL with seperate tables for each year
+  1. Created world happiness db in PostgreSQL with seperate tables for each year.
   2. Imported data into tables directly from Pandas using SQL Alchemy engine

 #### MongoDB